Look Up Kern County Public Records for Free: Search Anyone

 Limited divorce records from 1962 to June 1984 may also be petitioned from the CDPH-VR.
 The records are only a sheet showing the divorce action; divorce decrees must be retrieved from the Kern County Superior Court.

-Check Kern County Birth & Death Records Through the County Assessor-Recorder
+Get Birth & Death Records via the Kern County Assessor-Recorder

 Birth and death certificates can be viewed and requested from the Kern County Assessor Recorder’s Office and the California Department of Public Health – Vital Records (CDPH-VR).